griffithlab/rnaseq_tutorial_wiki/Annotation.md

 Based on UCSC annotations or several other possible annotation sources collected by UCSC.
 You might chose this option if you want to have a lot of flexibility in the annotations you obtain.  e.g. to grab only the transcripts from chromosome 22 as in the following example:
   * Open the following in your browser: http://genome.ucsc.edu/
-  * Click 'Tables' at the top of the page.
+  * Select 'Tools' and then 'Table Browser' at the top of the page.
-  * Select 'Mammal', 'Human', and 'Feb.
-2009 (GRCh37/hg19)' from the first row of drop down menus.
+  * Select 'Mammal', 'Human', and 'Dec.
+2013 (GRCh38/hg38)' from the first row of drop down menus.
-  * Select 'Genes and Gene Prediction Tracks' and 'UCSC Genes' from the second row of drop down menus.
+  * Select 'Genes and Gene Predictions' and 'GENCODE v24' from the second row of drop down menus.
     To limit your selection to only chromosome 22, select the 'position' option beside 'region', enter 'chr22' in the 'position' box.
   * Select 'GTF - gene transfer format' for output format and enter 'UCSC_Genes.gtf' for output file.
   * Hit the 'get output' button and save the file.
 Make note of its location